-Using film in a classroom to assist with teaching does not require a licence, however, all other screenings - in an after school, or a non-curriculum related setting - require a public video screening licence (PVSL), regardless as to whether you are using your own DVDs, or obtaining them via our Club catalogue.
-All of the films on our catalogue are covered by the PVSL offered by Filmbankmedia and this is the licence required to start an Into Film Club.
+Using film in a classroom to assist with teaching does not require a licence, however, other screenings - in an after school, or non-curriculum related setting - require a licence such as a Public Video Screening (PVS) Licence.
+This is required regardless as to whether you are using your own DVDs, or obtaining them via our catalogue.
+The films on our catalogue are covered by the PVS Licence offered by Filmbankmedia, and this is also the licence required to start an Into Film Club.

 Licences are also available through the Motion Picture Licensing Company.
 Please take the time to investigate which licence will cover your film watching.
 You may find you require both as they hold the rights to different films.
 You can find out more information on their websites.